sirfifer/voicelearn-ios/docs/GLM_ASR_ON_DEVICE_GUIDE.md

 ### 1.1 What is On-Device GLM-ASR?

-VoiceLearn supports running GLM-ASR-Nano directly on the device using CoreML for the neural network components and llama.cpp for the text decoder.
+UnaMentis supports running GLM-ASR-Nano directly on the device using CoreML for the neural network components and llama.cpp for the text decoder.
 This provides:

 - **Zero latency** - No network round-trip
 - **Complete privacy** - Audio never leaves the device